microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-overview.md

 One way to grant an app the privileges it needs to access and work with your data through Microsoft Graph is by assigning it *Microsoft Graph permissions*.

-This article introduces Microsoft Graph permissions and provides guidance for using the permissions.
+This article introduces Microsoft Graph permissions and provides guidance for using them.
 To see the full list of permissions that Microsoft Graph exposes, see the [Microsoft Graph permissions reference](permissions-reference.md).

 To learn more about how permissions work, watch the following video.